-- For 2015/2016 crocodile egg harvesters were required to submit final returns only for egg collection.
-DENR has standardised the format of final returns of egg collection to collect the necessary data as specified in the WTMP.
-The forms were provided both electronically and in hardcopy with each permit as permit conditions. - There were no audits of either farm incubators or field audits of collected nests during the 2015/2016 egg collection season.
-Past audit compliance has been extremely high and it was determined that audits would be undertaken on a random basis or as required on information received in the future.
-This approach was agreed by participants at the Crocodile Managers Forum held in Darwin in late 2014. - There were nil reported substantive compliance issues for the 2015/2016 egg collection season. - Crocodile egg collection permit holders were required to submit final returns for the 2015/2016 crocodile egg collection season (December - May) by 31 July 2016.
-Submission of final returns was fully compliant.
-In only one instance was the final return submitted late, due to computer issues.
-Non-compliance in submission of returns was dealt with through direct contact.
-No warning letters or infringement notices were issued as all returns were received. - For the 2014/2015 crocodile egg collection season, collectors were required as a condition of permit, to provide 48 hours prior notification of date and location of collection activity via a dedicated email address or a dedicated phone number and message bank.
-Compliance for this system was of a high standard.
+- There were no reported substantive compliance issues for the 2016/2017 egg collection season. - Crocodile egg collection permit holders were required to submit final returns for the 2016/2017 crocodile egg collection season (December - May) by 31 July 2017.
+Two permit holders provided late returns with one of them thinking it was not required as he had not collected any eggs for the period.
+No warning letters or infringement notices were issued for non-compliance of late submission of returns. - For the 2016/2017 crocodile egg collection season, collectors were required as a condition of permit, to provide 48 hours prior notification of date and location of collection activity via a dedicated email address or a dedicated phone number and message bank.
+Compliance with this system was high.
 Non-compliance was primarily in the form of late notification (either immediately prior or after actual collection) and in a number of instances was due to requirement for harvesters to respond immediately to changed weather conditions.
-Warning letters were issued where permit holders could not provide reasonable cause for non-compliance and there were no cases of multiple non-compliance.
-A total of 3 warning letters were issued to 3 harvesters. - DENR provided information to the Department of the Environment, Wildlife Trade Regulation Branch, relating to crocodile products (skin and skull) taken under NT permit and presented for export out of Australia. - PWCNT investigated 17 matters involving saltwater crocodiles.
-12 matters involved reports of saltwater crocodile carcasses discovered in the wild.
-One matter is under ongoing investigation, four matters were resolved; two insufficient information to proceed and two by warning letter. - One significant report involving the illegal (safari) take of crocodiles was ongoing from 2014/2015.
-This matter was resolved as insufficient information to proceed.. - There was regular interaction with all permit holders; crocodile egg and live crocodile harvest and crocodile farm, to discuss issues related to permitting, compliance and enforcement. - There was regular interaction with all other relevant jurisdictions.
+No warning letters or infringement notices were issued for non-compliance in this matter. - PWCNT investigated 13 matters involving saltwater crocodiles and two matters involving the interference with crocodile traps.
+One matter involved reports of saltwater crocodile skulls discovered in the wild.
+5 matters were resolved; six matters had insufficient information to proceed; one Penalty Infringement Notice was issued for interference with a crocodile trap and NT Police are proceeding with prosecution for one count of possession of a saltwater crocodile skull without authorisation. - One report (included in the 13 reported above) involved the illegal (safari) take of crocodiles.
+This matter was unresolved as there was insufficient information to proceed with an investigation. - There was regular interaction with all permit holders including crocodile egg collectors, live crocodile harvesters and crocodile farmers, to discuss issues related to permitting, compliance and enforcement. - There was regular interaction with all other relevant jurisdictions.